paradoxxxzero/gnome-shell-system-monitor-applet/README.md

 If we do not have the translation for your language and you want to translate it by yourself, please make a fork, add your `po/<YOUR_LANG>/system-monitor-applet.po` file, and make a pull request.

+#### Testing

+Testing can be done on your native Linux environment using the install instructions above, or through Docker.

+To build and run a Docker image:

+    ./build-docker.sh
+    ./run-docker.sh

+To connect to the container's desktop through VNC:

+    ./open-docker.sh

+Once logged in, you'll still need to manually enable the extension by open the Gnome Tweaks tool.

+Afterwards, when you're done testing, you can destroy the container with:

+    ./close-docker.sh

 #### Deployment

 1. To create a ZIP file with the specified version number, ready to upload to [GNOME Shell Extensions](https://extensions.gnome.org/) or similar repository, run: